 There is nothing quite like the feeling of being a mother, and most of the time it’s an amazing journey.
-However, there are those moments when the chaos is just a bit much to bear and there is nowhere to go to get away from the noise and confusion for just a moment’s respite.
-What every mum needs is a stress-free zone to retreat to in those moments when everything is simply too much to bear.
-If you often find yourself wishing for just a few moments of peace and tranquillity where you can gather your thoughts, it’s time you thought about creating that stress-free zone you deserve.
+However, there are those moments when the chaos is just a bit much to bear.
+There is nowhere to go to get away from the noise and confusion for just a moment’s respite.
+What every mum needs is a stress-free zone to retreat to in those moments.
+When everything is simply too much to bear.
+If you often find yourself wishing for just a few moments of peace and tranquillity.
+Where you can gather your thoughts, it’s time you thought about creating that stress-free zone you deserve.

 Before planning our stress-free retreat, a few words about age limitations are in order.
-You obviously can’t leave toddlers to their own devices whilst you step away to gather your thoughts but you can find areas where they can play nearby while you sit for a few moments with that much-needed cup of tea.
-For mums with older kids who are quite capable of minding themselves for a short time, you can create a kid-free space in which only mums and dads can go.
+You obviously can’t leave toddlers to their own devices whilst you step away to gather your thoughts.
+You can find areas where they can play nearby while you sit for a few moments with that much-needed cup of tea.
+For mums with older kids who are quite capable of minding themselves for a short time.
+You can create a kid-free space in which only mums and dads can go.
 We’ll get to that space in a moment, but for now you need to be realistic.
 If you plan wisely, you can have a space where you can relax near enough to see or hear the kids while you take a ‘time out.’

 The Importance of Stepping Back